LukeGrahamLandry/franca/README.md

 The webassembly target is still a work in progress (no threads, doesn't follow c abi, poor codegen, etc), but the compiler can (slowly) compile itself.

-> There is vauge work towards targetting riscv, but it is not yet usable.

 ## Documentation